l3af-project/l3af-arch/discussions/secure_web_api.md

 ## Token-based authentication

 In this approach OAuth2 token used for authenticating the client.
-Here, client should acquire token from the Identity Management service.
-Every request will have metadata component which carries token.
-L3AFD will verify the token with configured Identity Management service, if the token is valid, it will serve the request.
+Here, client should acquire token from the identity management service.
+Every request will have a metadata component which carries the token.
+L3AFD will verify the token with the configured identity management service and if the token is valid it will then accept the request.

 ## Authorization

 Authorization is a security mechanism that verifies the clients have sufficient permissions to perform any CRUD actions on config resources.
 RBAC determines client privileges to update the configs on the node and enables access controls based on granted roles.
 Initially there will admin and user roles.
-Users with role admin can have privileges to update the configs and other users will have view only access.
+- Admin - Full permission to create, update, read, and delete any configuration element through the API
+- Read-Only - Permission to read configuration elements through the API